 The further you get away from the cities the less the paperwork matters.
 It all comes down to your personality and approach.
 Positive, outgoing people who like to learn new things and who are not afraid of work are welcome anywhere in the backcountry!
 You have a good chance for a working holiday Canada experience.

-A working holiday Canada in the hospitality industry is a good way to experience the country.
+A working holiday Canada in the hospitality industry is a good way to experience the country and its people.

 More About Canada